-Upon the death of Gov. Charles Eden in 1722, Thomas Pollock, President of the Council, became acting governor by virtue of his position.
+Upon the death of Governor Charles Eden in 1722, Thomas Pollock, President of the Council, became Acting Governor by virtue of his position.

 In September, William Reed was elected President, succeeding the recently-deceased Thomas Pollock, and as Acting Governor was voted the same salary as the governor, pending the arrival of the new appointee.
-Gov. George Burrington took office in 1724 and William Reed continued as President of the Council until his death.
+Governor George Burrington took office in 1724 and William Reed continued as President of the Executive Council until his death in 1728.

 In his official capacities he displayed a prudence and restraint which seem at variance with characteristics he exhibited sometimes in his more personal affairs.
 His outstanding qualities were those of resoluteness and courage.
 His elevation to the Executive Council in 1712, the most desperate period the colony had experienced, was a significant tribute to the boldness and strength which Thomas Pollock and the other leaders sorely needed in an era of panic and dismay.